 The new term is here!
 What I’m most excited about

-A new term can be both nerve-wracking and exciting
+A new term: nerve-wracking and exciting

-On campus learning and SU activities
+On-campus learning and SU activities

-My second year timetable includes a blend of online and onsite teaching with my labatory sessions all being onsite, which is a crucial part of my course and a part that me and my fellow students really appreciate.
-I am really looking forward to meeting and interacting with others face to face and gaining some hands-on experience which I will be able to use in employment after I have graduated.
+My second year timetable includes a blend of online and onsite teaching with my laboratory sessions all onsite, which is a crucial part of my course and a part that me and my fellow students really appreciate.
+I am looking forward to meeting and interacting with others face to face and gaining some hands-on experience, which I will be able to use in employment after I have graduated.
 Some of the lectures will still be online this year but there are also many advantages to this.
 These include the fact that you can watch them as many times as you want, to make sure you really understand the concepts involved and use them as a revision aid when exam season comes around!